Fujifilm X-A5 vs Sony A1

 Studio photographers will appreciate that the Sony A1 (unlike the X-A5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The A1 is a recent model that features in the current product line-up of Sony.
-In contrast, the X-A5 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the X-A5 has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the X-A5 from Fujifilm.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-A5 Manual (free pdf) or the online Sony A1 Manual.
+Further information on the features and operation of the X-A5 and A1 can be found, respectively, in the Fujifilm X-A5 Manual (free pdf) or the online Sony A1 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Fujifilm X-A5 and the Sony A1?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.